dlstreamer/dlstreamer/docs/source/get_started/install/install_guide_ubuntu.md

 sudo apt-get install intel-dlstreamer
 ```

 **Congratulations!
-Intel® DL Streamer is now installed and ready for
+DL Streamer is now installed and ready for
 use!**

 To see the full list of installed components check the